Nili Brosh: With Danny Elfman

 In 2020, Nili joined Danny Elfman's band with the intention of performing at Coachella 2020, which was cancelled due to the COVID pandemic.
 Subsequently, Nili recorded guitars on Elfman's 2021 and 2022 releases 'Big Mess', 'Bigger.
-Messier.', and performed with Elfman at his famed 2022 Coachella and Hollywood Bowl performances.
+Messier.' (featuring remixes by Trent Reznor, Iggy Pop, and others), and performed with Elfman at his famed 2022 Coachella and Hollywood Bowl performances.
+In 2023 and 2024, Nili performed with Elfman on additional 'From Boingo, to Batman, to Big Mess, and Beyond' California dates, as well as the 30th Anniversary Nightmare Before Christmas shows at the Hollywood Bowl.